 The first pronoun type to wrap our heads around is the Nominative Pronoun.

-Nominative pronouns are used in sentences that have a subject and a action or a subject and a describing word.
+Nominative pronouns are used in sentences that have a subject and an action, or a subject and an adjective (describing word).

-Here are a few example sentences with the nominative pronouns ngayulu, nyuntu and paluṟu.
+Here are a few example sentences with the nominative pronouns ngayulu, nyuntu and paluṟu, from the above tables

 In this example ngayulu is the subject and tjina yananyi is the action.